cbetta/betta.io/src/blog/2016-08-18-building-customer-service-chat-rails-5-action-cable.md

 date: 2016-08-18
 tags: nexmo, tutorial
 icon: MessageSquare
+migrated: true
 ---

-> This post was originally first posted on the [Nexmo Developer Blog](https://www.nexmo.com/blog/2016/07/14/building-customer-service-chat-rails-5-action-cable-sms-dr/) on July 14th 2016.
+<Message> This post was originally first posted on
+the [Nexmo Developer Blog](https://www.nexmo.com/blog/2016/07/14/building-customer-service-chat-rails-5-action-cable-sms-dr/) on July 14th 2016. </Message>

 [Rails 5](http://weblog.rubyonrails.org/2016/6/30/Rails-5-0-final/) shipped with some amazing new features like [Turbolinks 5](https://github.com/turbolinks/turbolinks/) and API mode, but the feature that caught our eye is the new build in WebSockets integration with the [ActionCable API](https://github.com/rails/rails/tree/master/actioncable).
 This new abstraction around WebSockets is baked straight into Rails and it's perfect for real-time events and two way communication.
 Today we're going to have a look at building a customer service experience on top of it and the [Nexmo SMS API](https://www.nexmo.com/products/sms/).

 ## A customer service chat client